 Accuracy and Velocity

 The Recruit Black offers the most kinetic energy available from the Recruit line of crossbows.
 Its 300 FPS with 400 grain bolts will deliver 80 ft-lbs. of kinetic energy.
 To raise that number a heavier field point or broadhead will increase its momentum and then its kinetic energy.
 For example, a 425 grain bolt would generate 84.9 ft-lbs at 300 FPS.
-Considering that the toughest game like moose needs a minimum of 65 ft-lbs. to be tackle down, this crossbow is clearly efficient enough to kill it.
+Considering that the toughest game like moose needs a minimum of 65 ft-lbs. to be tackled down, this crossbow is clearly efficient enough to kill it.
 However, energy loss due to distance decrease the Recruit velocity (normal law of physic for all crossbows) and I would not recommend using it for tough games for that reason.
 That said a large game like black bear or a medium game like deer is no problem at all for the Barnett Recruit Black compound crossbow even with distances.

 Accuracy and distance: